 Hi!
 I'm Andrew McCrabb, a Ph.D. student in Computer Science and Engineering at the University of Michigan.
 I am a Graduate Student Research Assistant alongside Dr. Valeria Bertacco, working in computer microarchitectures and accelerators.

 I have completed two co-op semesters at Toyota's plant in Georgetown, KY.
 I have served as an undergraduate researcher, designing and testing digital chips in the Auburn Nanotech Group with Dr. Michael Hamilton.
-I now work as a TA for Auburn's Digital Electronics course, running lab sessions, grading assessments and reports, and occasionally giving lectures.
+I also worked as a TA for Auburn's Digital Electronics course with Dr. Guofu Niu, running labs, grading, and giving lectures.

 I firmly believe that I am most productive when I strike a good balance between my time working, studying, and relaxing.

-In my free time, I am a swing dance instructor here at Auburn.
-I have grown to love teaching and have given beginner and intermediate lessons since 2014.
+In my free time, I often go dancing (East and West Coast Swing, Blues, Fusion, and Zouk).
+I was a swing dance instructor in Auburn and have grown to love teaching.
+I have given beginner and intermediate group lessons since 2014.
 I have built two personal desktops for myself and have helped many friends plan and build their own computers.
 I am also an amateur photographer and long-distance runner.